varocketry/guitar-mastery-hub/public/lessons/lesson_034_key_signatures_circle_of_fifths.md

 **Sharp key signatures:**
 ```
 Treble Clef (G Clef):
-  ♯
+  â™¯
- ───────  ← Sharp on the F-line = All F's are F♯
+ ───────  ← Sharp on the F-line = All F's are Fâ™¯
  ───────

-One sharp = F♯ = G Major (or E minor)
+One sharp = Fâ™¯ = G Major (or E minor)
 ```

 **Flat key signatures:**
 ```
 Treble Clef:
-  ♭
+  â™­
- ───────  ← Flat on the B-line = All B's are B♭
+ ───────  ← Flat on the B-line = All B's are Bâ™­
  ───────

-One flat = B♭ = F Major (or D minor)
+One flat = Bâ™­ = F Major (or D minor)
 ```

 **Multiple sharps/flats stack up in a specific order** (which we'll learn next).

 ---

-## 📖 SECTION 2: THE ORDER OF SHARPS
+## ðŸ“– SECTION 2: THE ORDER OF SHARPS

 ### Why Sharps Appear in a Specific Order